kaptandatasolutions/kaptandatasolutions.github.io/_posts/2024-10-05-Picket-Fence-Pylinac-Module.md

 ### Smart Automation: Save Time While Maintaining Precision

 We understand that every minute counts in your work, and accuracy in testing is crucial.
+While our current demo requires users to manually upload DICOM files, the real power of our tool lies in its ability to be integrated into the radiotherapy center's network service.
+In a fully automated setup, the tool will independently fetch images from a dedicated directory, analyze them, and generate Picket Fence reports without any manual intervention.

-That’s why our application leverages the power of Python modules like `pylinac` to automate the analysis of DICOM files.
-Imagine this: simply upload your file, and the tool does the rest, running in the background with no manual intervention required.
-This isn’t just image analysis—it’s a **revolution** in how medical data is processed.
+Imagine a workflow where the tool continuously monitors your DICOM repository, automatically running analyses and compiling reports—all in real time.
+This isn’t just image analysis; it’s a revolution in how medical data is processed, significantly enhancing efficiency and precision in clinical settings.

 ### Complete Control Over Tolerances and Results